ranim-dot/grinding_leetcode/README.md

 **Acknowledgments:**
 I faced difficulty with finding the optimal approach, but I'm proud of my efforts in understanding and overcoming it.

+## January 2, 2024
+On the first day of the new year, I took on the Sudoku problem, venturing into new territory by using `collections.defaultdict` for the first time.
+The challenge was significant, testing my understanding of the rules governing a Sudoku board.
+Although impostor syndrome lurked in the background, I didn't let it deter me.

+**Code Explanation:**
+- Utilized `collections.defaultdict` to efficiently track numbers in each row, column, and sub-box of the Sudoku board.
+- Iterated through each cell, checking for repetitions based on Sudoku rules.

+**Thought Process:**
+- First encounter with `collections.defaultdict` and its usefulness in efficiently handling the Sudoku problem.
+- Successfully navigated through the challenge, demonstrating resilience and problem-solving skills.

+**Future Goals:**
+- Explore more problems that involve the usage of advanced data structures in Python.
+- Build confidence in handling complex problems that demand a deeper understanding of algorithms and data structures.